Quick Answer

 | Reserve Membership | 20 years | THB 5,000,000 | High-budget cases where the longest published term and highest published points matter more than upfront cost |

-In these excerpts, Bronze and Gold are framed as a price-versus-points tradeoff.
+Bronze and Gold represent a price-versus-points tradeoff.
 One 2026 comparison shows Bronze at THB 650,000 with 0 points per year and Gold at THB 900,000 with 20 points per year.

-Published pricing appears more consistent than tier structure and points format in these excerpts.
+Published pricing appears more consistent than tier structure and points format.

 One 2025 guide says the program was overhauled in late 2023 and streamlined into four levels, while other excerpts still present Bronze through Reserve as five tiers.
 Points are also presented differently across sources.
 Some show annual figures like 20, 35, 55, and 120, while others show larger figures like 20,000, 40,000, 70,000, and 120,000.